 NewsRack Delivers Info to the Palm of Your Hand

 For those who like their news in the palm of their hand Newsstand will deliver the goods.
 Newsstand is an RSS reader app that offers up the news from a chosen list of sites or feeds.
 It displays the information in both portrait and landscape view.
 It couldn’t be easier to set up.
+Just choose the sites that you visit frequently and save them to the app.
+Edit the names of the feeds you’d like to place in the app and create folders to keep everything organized.

 NYT App Takes All the News that's Fit to Print Offline

 You would be hard pressed to find a more esteemed newspaper anywhere in the world than The New York Times.
 Since 1918, the NYT has won 98 Pulitzer Prizes, far more than any other U.S. newspaper.
+When the venerable newspaper released its free, ad-supported NYTimes app, it quickly found a receptive audience.

 Mobile News Network Feeds You AP News on the Run